Undermining our democracy

 Not a fair legal system

-ISDS tribunals consist of investment lawyers who can continue to be practicing lawyers, with obvious conflicts of interest.
+The tribunals consist of investment lawyers who can continue to be practicing lawyers, with obvious conflicts of interest.
 Australia’s High Court Chief Justice and other legal experts have said that ISDS is not a fair legal system because it has no independent judges, no precedents and no appeals.
+There are over 850 outstanding cases, many against health, environment and other public interest laws.

 - The hidden cost of RCEP and corporate trade deals in Asia, Transnational Institute (TNI) and others, December 2016